 Luca Bolognini (1979) is one of Europe’s leading privacy experts.
-Lawyer and President of the Italian Institute for Privacy and Data Valorisation, founding partner of the international law firm ICT Legal Consulting, with offices in Rome, Milan, Bologna, Amsterdam, Helsinki, Melbourne and partner law firms in other 29 countries.
+Leading Individual Data Privacy and Data Protection The Legal 500 EMEA 2020.
+Recommended Lawyer The Legal 500 EMEA 2016 – 2017 – 2018 – 2020.
+Lawyer and President of the Italian Institute for Privacy and Data Valorisation, founding partner of the international law firm ICT Legal Consulting (ICTLC), with offices in Rome, Milan, Bologna, Amsterdam, Helsinki, Madrid, Melbourne and partner law firms in other 28 countries.
 He teaches privacy and data law in universities and master courses in Italy and overseas, and serves as ethics and privacy advisor for several EU Horizon 2020 research projects on smart cities, Big Data, cybersecurity, privacy and the Internet of Things.
 Author of many articles for national and international magazines, newspapers and scientific journals, he has published books and essays with Giuffrè Francis Lefebvre (including the best-seller volume “Il Regolamento Privacy Europeo”, the first Italian commentary on the GDPR), RCS Etas, Corriere della Sera, Rubbettino and Springer.
 A new Luca’s book has been published during summer 2018: “A.I.
 Artificial Insanity – Reflections on the resilience of human intelligence”, a pamphlet about digital rights, Big Data law and impacts of Artificial Intelligence on human lives.

 Find below the detailed curriculum vitae

-President of the Italian Institute for Privacy and Data Valorization, the main think tank dedicated to advanced data protection studies in Italy.
-Luca is a lawyer, member of the Rome Bar Association and founding partner of the law firm ICT Legal Consulting with offices in Milan, Rome, Bologna, Amsterdam, Helsinki, Melbourne and partner law firms in 29 other countries.
+President of the Italian Institute for Privacy and Data Valorisation, the main think tank dedicated to advanced data protection studies in Italy.
+Luca is a lawyer, member of the Rome Bar Association and founding partner of the law firm ICT Legal Consulting (ICTLC) with offices in Milan, Rome, Bologna, Amsterdam, Helsinki, Madrid, Melbourne and partner law firms in 28 other countries.
+Leading Individual Data Privacy and Data Protection The Legal 500 EMEA 2020.
+Recommended Lawyer The Legal 500 EMEA 2016 – 2017 – 2018 – 2020.
 He obtained his Law degree from the Alma Mater University of Bologna.
 Luca serves as an independent Ethics and Privacy Advisor for several European research and innovation projects (Horizon 2020) and as an Expert Coach for the Executive Agency for Small & Medium-sized Enterprises (EASME) of the European Commission.
 Member of the PM boards of the EU H2020 projects “Privacy Flag”, “Cloudwatch 2”, “Cyberwatching”, “ANITA”, “NGIoT”, “PREVENT”.
 During 2017, he was founder, with the Italian Institute for Privacy, of the “CNAC – National Center Anti-Cyberbullying”, supported by relevant Italian and international companies and law firms.
 He speaks Italian and English fluently and has good knowledge of Spanish.

 He has published studies on data protection and other legal aspects concerning Artificial Intelligence, ePrivacy, GDPR, Big Data, cloud computing, Internet of Things and Industry 4.0, smart contracts, fintech, e-health, data processing liability, right to monetize data, freedom of information, right to be forgotten, minors’ privacy, profiling and pseudonymization for scientific journals and both national and international newspapers (including Computer Law & Security Review, Diritto Economia e Tecnologie della Privacy, Corriere della Sera, Sole 24 Ore, Il Mondo, Affari Italiani, European Voice, The Wall Street Journal).